 - Date for participants to register (Sept.
 15 is probably the latest you’d want to go on this.)

 - Date to get detailed program posted (this one is tricky because you don’t want to do too much scheduling until you know who’s coming, and some people will want to know when they’re presenting before they accept the offer to present.
 In general, though, if you set a deadline before mid-September, you will get a lot of people who won’t respond before then.
-In 2016, I found the Early Bird registration deadline to be a useful motivator.)
+An Early Bird registration deadline is a useful motivator.)

 - Dates for different rates, if you decide to do that (Again, a cheaper price motivates most people to register earlier, which is helpful for planning.
 But the people who have the hardest time paying early have the hardest time paying at all.)